The guide scope: 90 mm Maksutov on an iOptron goto mount "the Cube"

 The beginnings of a lifelong interest in Astronomy was kindled in 1979 when I chanced upon books in the town's library.
 I remember well the photographs of primitive but effective telescopes, noisy galaxy images, and spring air at the time.
 Decades later, the same books are no more at the Westmount library, but the same spring scent evokes the memories.

 Astronomy was a private affair until the mid 80s when I visited the folks at Stellar Telescopes on Decarie in Montreal; Fred Clarke, Donald Alexander, Gary Boyle and Alister Ling.
-Friendship ensued and we'd meet Thursday evening at Don's and late summer at Stellafane.
-Fred passed away in '98.
-The CAFTA astronomy club named a yearly prize after him for his selfless help to members.
-My astronomy is private again after Fred.
-Donald also departed our world in '06.
-Two stars in the firmament shine brighter.
+Friendship ensued and we'd meet Thursday evenings and late summer at Stellafane.

-Having graduated in both Physics and electrical engineering at the university of McGill in Montreal, my interest in Astronomy covers the latest cosmological developments to telescopes nuts and bolts.
-I've polished the 8 inch mirror in Cassiopeia (silly name) twice to better than 1/6th wave, and built three mounts in the process, coded thousands of lines of C, built an observatory and two CCD cameras.
+Having graduated in both Physics and electrical engineering at McGill university, my interest in Astronomy covers the latest cosmological developments to telescopes nuts and bolts.
+I've polished the 8 inch mirror twice and built three mounts in the process, coded thousands of lines of C, built an observatory and two CCD cameras.
 I've ported snippets of my code onto flight simulators!
-The mostly home made components are discussed below; I've spent too many hours on glorious summer days and freezing winter nights coding outside, hammering and cursing my designs, but I don't regret it at all in this day and age of low cost off the shelf.
-It's near impossible to be a renaissance man/woman anymore.
+The mostly home made components are discussed below; I've spent too many hours on glorious summer days and freezing winter nights coding outdoors, hammering and cursing my designs.

 Dome